wangxi001/wangxi001.github.io/_posts/2022-01-05-physical-models.md

 The goal is to test if HIV is under fast reproduction and mutation in human body, in contrast to what 'dormant period' would imply.

+<img src="/Physical-Models/Fig.0.3.png" alt="drawing" width="500"/>

 When antiretroval drugs are used on patients, the balance of HIV production and clearance in their body will be disrupted, as virus concentration drops rapidly and exponentially on a semilog plot.
-However, rapid fall doesn't start at the moment the drug is administered.
+However, this rapid fall doesn't start at the moment the drug is administered.
 The reasoning behind is that although drugs block HIV from infecting new T cells, the cells already infected can still release virus.

-<img src="/Physical-Models/Fig.0.3.png" alt="drawing" width="500"/>